AltKat/BuffedItems/README.md

 > **Transform your server with Living Items, Passive Stats, and Dynamic Abilities.**

-**BuffedItems** is a powerful item engine that allows you to create unique custom items with persistent attributes, passive effects, and scripted active abilities—all managed through a comprehensive **in-game GUI editor**.
+**BuffedItems** is a powerful item engine that allows you to create unique custom items with persistent attributes, passive effects, and scripted active abilities all managed through a comprehensive **in-game GUI editor**.

 ***